 Francis Madi is the Regional Outreach Associate on Long Island for the New York Immigration Coalition.
-She coordinates Immigration services and advocates for Immigrant communities in Nassau and Suffolk county.
-Prior to working with the coalition, she was organizing around Immigration issues for the Arab American Association of NY and La Fuente Inc., in Brooklyn and Long Island.
-She has resided on Long Island for more than eight years now though she was born in Venezuela.
+She coordinates immigration services and advocates for immigrant communities in Nassau and Suffolk Counties.
+Prior to working with the Coalition, she organized around Immigration issues for the Arab American Association of NY and La Fuente Inc. in Brooklyn and Long Island.
+Born in Venezuela, she has been a Long Island resident for 8 years.

 Senior Administrative and Operations Associate

-Juan J. Ramirez started with the NYIC in August of 2007.
-As the Project Associate and Executive Assistant, he works closely with the Managing Director and the Administrative Manager on internal projects and administrative planning.
-Juan also works on special events and coordinates logistics for the NYIC’s days of action, membership events, and the annual gala.
+Juan J. Ramirez started with the NYIC in August of 2007 as the Executive Assistant.
+In his current role as the Senior Administrative and Operations Associate, he works closely with the Managing Director and the Administrative Manager on internal projects, administrative planning, and human resources.
+Juan also works on events and coordinates logistics for the NYIC’s days of action, membership events, and the annual gala.
 On his off-time, he volunteers with iMentor, an organization working towards empowering students from low-income communities and increasing college readiness, and has volunteered with nonprofits that focus on education.

 Gillian Rowland-Kain initially joined the New York Immigration Coalition in September 2013 as a Membership and Communications Fellow through the AmeriCorps program, Public Allies.
 Previously, Gillian worked at buildOn, a youth development organization dedicated to breaking the cycle of poverty, illiteracy and low expectations through service and education, as a Program Coordinator through NYC Civic Corps, an AmeriCorps program run by the Mayor’s Office of Service.
 Gillian is passionate about ending human rights abuses and is an active member of Amnesty International.